Neutron star radii, deformabilities, and moments of inertia from experimental and ab initio theory constraints on the 208Pb neutron skin thickness: Discussion

-\acknowledgments YL is supported in part by the Ewha Womans University Research Grant of 2021(1-2021-0520-001-1) and by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)(No. 2021R1A2C2094378).
-The work of J.\ W.\ Holt is supported by the National Science Foundation under Grant No.\ PHY1652199 and by the U.\ S.\ Department of Energy National Nuclear Security Administration under Grant No.\ DE-NA0003841.
-Portions of this research were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.
+\funding{This research was funded by Ewha Womans University Research Grant of 2021(1-2021-0520-001-1), the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1A2C2094378), the US National Science Foundation Grant No.\ PHY1652199 and the U.\ S.\ Department of Energy National Nuclear Security Administration Grant No.\ DE-NA0003841.}